 And then I glued on some silk flowers to complete the look.

-I didn't even bother to add any wire to the back for a hanger and just hung it straight off of the wreath frame in back.
+I didn't even bother to add any wire to the back for a hanger and just hung it straight off of the wreath frame in back on my front door.
+You may want to hang it on a wall inside.

-The most expensive piece of this project is the hat, if you buy it new but thrift stores or yard sales should let you find one in good condition for a few dollars.
+The most expensive piece of this project is the hat, especially if you buy it new, Check thrift stores or yard sales to find one in good condition for a few dollars.
 I had everything except the flowers ($5) and the wide ribbon ($2), and I still have plenty of flowers for my next project or luau.

-I like how it came out and think it makes a festive welcoming addition to my front porch until it is time to bring on the Autumn decor.
+I love the final product and think it makes a cheerful welcoming addition to my front porch until it is time to bring on the Autumn decor.